 Do I need to use the Automatic Installer?

 No. You can manually configure your network settings to connect to the secure wireless network.
 However, the automatic installer will eliminate common configuration issues when initially setting up your device to connect to a secure network.
+Please note that the installer does not work on Android or Windows 7.
+You will need to manually set up Dukeblue on devices running Android or Windows 7.

 How do I make Dukeblue my default wireless connection if it is available?